 The method to set up ESP security associations (SAs) during the SIP registration procedure is specified in clause M.7.
 As a result of an authenticated registration procedure, two pairs of unidirectional SAs between the UE and the P-CSCF, all shared by TCP and UDP, shall be established in the P-CSCF and later in the UE.
-One SA pair is for traffic between a client port at the UE and a server port at the P-CSCF and the other SA is for traffic between a client port at the P-CSCF and a server port at the UE.
+One SA pair is for traffic between a client port at the UE and a server port at the P-CSCF and the other SA is for traffic between a client port at the UE.
 For a detailed description of the establishment of these security associations see clause M.7.